GuidoBekkers/STVRogue/readme.md

      The package `STVRogue.TestInfrastructure` contains classes relevant for Iteration-2.
 Ignore them for now.

-     Some support classes you find useful:
+     Some support classes you may find useful:

      The class `STVRogue.HelperPredicates` contains some predicates you might want to borrow, e.g. to check if a zone forms a fully connected graph.